openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C08_Quick_UIs.md

  # Quick UIs

- [orx-gui](https://github.com/openrndr/orx/tree/master/orx-gui) provides a simple mechanism to create near zero-effort user interfaces.
+ [orx-gui](https://github.com/openrndr/orx/tree/master/orx-gui) provides a simple mechanism to create near zero-effort user interfaces. `orx-gui` is a tool written on top of [OPENRNDR's UI library](07_Interaction/C04UserInterfaces) with the intention of taking away most mental and work overhead involved in creating simple user interfaces intended for prototyping and hacking purposes.
+The core principle of `orx-gui` is to generate user interfaces only from annotated classes and properties.

  ## Prerequisites